Skip to content

 Letting the characters develop as you write gives you much more freedom over who and what they are or can become.

-I’m a pantser because I find it easier to have the story start itself, but if I’m writing a picture book series or a children’s chapter book or a middle grade, I do keep character sheets.
+I’m a pantser because I find it easier to let the story start itself, but whether I’m writing a picture book series, a children’s chapter book, or a middle-grade novel, I do keep character sheets.
 This is especially important with all series.

-I would find myself often looking up the quirks and characteristics I created for a particular character in earlier books in a series I was writing.
-Then inspiration or necessity or desperation kicked in and I created character sheets for each character as I went along.
+I would often find myself looking up the quirks and characteristics I had created for a particular character in earlier books of a series I was writing.
+Then, inspiration, or necessity or. desperation kicked in, and I created character sheets for each character as I went along.
 It does save time in the long run.

 Simple Outlines Work

-I also do sometimes create an outline for chapter, middle grade and young adult books as I’m going along in a story to give me a guideline.
+I also sometimes create an outline for chapter, middle-grade and young-adult books as I’m going along in a story to give me a guideline.
 I usually don’t start out with one because I let the story develop the beginning for me.

-You might call it the muse kicking in or the story taking charge, but whichever it is, it’s appreciated.
+You might call it the muse kicking in or the story taking charge, but whichever, it’s appreciated.

-But, once I pause along the way (it could be in chapter 4, 5, or 6) and wonder what happens next, I do work on where I want the story to go from that point.
+However, once I pause along the way (it could be in Chapters 4, 5, or 6) and wonder what happens next, I work on where I want the story to go from that point.

-I don’t add much detail to the outline, just a general direction.
+I don’t add much detail to the outline; I just create a general direction.

 This works for me.